inspr/core-legacy/doc/yamls.md

-# Yamls Documentation
+# YAML Documentation

 The creation of yaml files allows for the proper usage of the Inspr cli.

-The reason for this is that the file when written in a one of the formats described bellow it can be processed and applied to the cluster throught the `inspr apply -f <file_path>` or `inspr apply -k <files_dir>` commands.
+In this way, when the file is written in one of the formats described below it can be processed and applied to the cluster throught the `inspr apply -f <file_path>` or `inspr apply -k <files_dir>` commands.

 ### TODO
 - review the TODO sections